E-commerce

 Train the team on LCP, INP, CLS, and associated best practices.

-Google Search framework for CWV
+Google Search guidance on CWV

 Google Search Central